Brachiosaurus: Cultural significance

 Riggs in the first instance tried to limit public awareness of the find.
-When reading a lecture to the inhabitants of Grand Junction, illustrated by lantern slides, on July 27, 1901, he explained the general evolution of dinosaurs and the exploration methods of museum field crews but did not mention that he had just found a spectacular specimen.
+When reading a lecture to the inhabitants of Grand Junction, illustrated by lantern slides, on July 27, 1900, he explained the general evolution of dinosaurs and the exploration methods of museum field crews but did not mention that he had just found a spectacular specimen.
 He feared that teams of other institutions might soon learn of the discovery and take away the best of the remaining fossils.
 A week later, his host Bradbury published an article in the local Grand Junction News announcing the find of one of the largest dinosaurs ever.
 On August 14, The New York Times brought the story.
 At the time sauropod dinosaurs appealed to the public because of their great size, often exaggerated by sensationalist newspapers.
 Riggs in his publications played into this by emphasizing the enormous magnitude of Brachiosaurus.
+Replica skeletons of Brachiosaurus can be seen in Chicago, Illinois, one outside the Field Museum and another inside the O'Hare International Airport.